Decriminalization of sex work: Washtenaw County, Michigan

 On 14 January 2021, Prosecutor Eli Savit of Washtenaw County, Michigan County Prosecutor's Office announced his office would no longer prosecute consensual sex work.
 The change applies to both sex workers and those seeking to buy sex.
 In their publicly released policy directive, the office outlined the justification for such change.
 First, they said, criminalizing sex work is antithetical to Constitutional principles of bodily autonomy and personal liberty.
 They also emphasized that prohibitionist policies generally result in exploitation and noted that criminalization often causes sex workers to operate in more dangerous environments where they are more likely to be victimized.
 The Prosecutor's Office also mentioned the negative health effects of criminalization, as well as the disproportionate negative effect of prohibition on transgender sex workers and those from racial and ethnic minorities.
 Finally, they noted that working in the sex industry is often not an individual's first choice, and the criminal charges they potentially face make it more difficult to seek work in other industries.
-The policy directive makes special mention of the criminality of instances where a client refuses to use a condom despite the sex worker asking and when a buyer does not pay a sex worker with whom they've engaged in sexual activity.
+The policy directive makes special mention of the criminality of instances where a client refuses to use a condom despite the sex worker asking and when a buyer does not pay a sex worker with whom they have engaged in sexual activity.
 The policy specifies that "pimps" still face criminal charges, but the victims of trafficking do not.
 Washtenaw thus became the first county in the United States to decriminalise sex work, and the first outside Nevada to legally allow sex work, with Oakland County Chief Assistant Prosecutor David Williams indicating he wanted to follow Washtenaw's example.

 Montpelier, Vermont

 On 22 June 2022, the city council of Montpelier, Vermont pushed for the decriminalization of sex work and the repeal of a local ordinance that prohibits prostitution.
-On 24 August 2022, Montpeller repealed its prostitution ordinance and is the second city in Vermont to do so.
+On 24 August 2022, Montpelier repealed its prostitution ordinance and is the second city in Vermont to do so.